EddieNejadi/jekyll-now/_posts/2017-02-25-First-Post.md

 ---

 ### First post in my Blog

-I will write about my experinces with Linux sytem administration and software develpment.
+I will write about my experiences with Linux system administration and software development.